stb-tester/stb-tester/README.rst

     the area to ignore.

 detect_match(image, timeout_secs=10, noise_threshold=0.16)
-    Generator that yields a sequence of one `MatchResult` for each frame in the source video stream.
+    Generator that yields a sequence of one `MatchResult` for each frame processed from the source video stream.

     Returns after `timeout_secs` seconds.
 (Note that the caller can also choose to stop iterating over this function's results at any time.)